USA & Canada: Ultimate Adventure

 North America is truly one of the most beautiful continents in the world.
 In 1872, Yellowstone became the first National Park and a trend of preserving the unique and incredible wonders of North America began.
-Yellowstone is just one of the nine parks we’ll see on this action-packed 33-day adventure as we journey from the western USA, through Canada, and into the Pacific Northwest.
+Yellowstone is just one of the nine parks we’ll see on this action-packed 33-day adventure as we journey from the western USA, through Canada, and into the Pacific Northwest on this ultimate teen adventure.

 During this program, you will…

-- Visit ten of North America’s most incredible National Parks
+- Visit seven of North America’s most incredible National Parks

 - Soak in some of North America’s best hot springs

-- Go canyoning and rock climbing in Moab, Utah
+- Go canyoneering and rock climbing* in Moab, Utah

 - Watch Old Faithful erupt in Yellowstone